11/7/2024

 Chris Ferraro

 Sure.
-So non-binding means we have an agreement in principle on commercial terms and what we're going to do together.
+So non-binding, non-binding means we have a, an agreement in principle on commercial terms and what we're going to do together.
 We spent a lot of time with our partner.
-Both sides are really excited and we're working together to get the documents over the next few months.
-So a lot's got to happen between now and then, but no parties in this space wanting to move with the speed to take advantage of the opportunity, enter into these kind of agreements
+Both sides are really excited, and we're working together to get the documents over the next few months.
+So a lot's going to happen between now and then, but no party's in this space wanting to move with the speed to take advantage of the opportunity, enter into these kind of agreements lightly, is what I would say.

 speaker